Shhriyash/Dak-Madad/README.md

 - Dak Madad is positioned to **reduce operational inefficiencies**, **enhance customer satisfaction**, and **contribute to India’s digital addressing transformation**
 - **India Post reported losses of ₹15,000 crore in FY19** (Financial Express, 2019).
 Dak Madad aims to **reduce losses through AI-powered automation**
 - **70,000+ smartphones have been distributed to postmen in urban areas and over 1 lakh in rural areas**, enabling real-time delivery updates
-- The **“Bring Your Own Device” (BYOD) scheme** allows delivery staff to use their personal devices for status updates
+- The *“Bring Your Own Device” (BYOD) scheme* allows delivery staff to use their personal devices for status updates

 ---

 ## **Acknowledgments**

-Dak Madad was developed as part of **Smart India Hackathon (SIH) 2024**, in collaboration with:
+Dak Madad was developed in collaboration with:

 - **Ministry of Communications, Department of Posts, India**
 - **Post Office Officials and Mentors**